 137 S Post Road, Shelby, North Carolina 28150, Ph: (704) 484.6621

 The GED test contains four separate subject tests that measure an applicant’s knowledge and skills at a level that also may be expected of graduating high school students.
 The HSE diploma allows for higher education and will certainly lead to better job options and a good income.

 The GED exam has four modules (subtests) that must be completed within a time frame of two years.
-This only counts for the GED, not for HiSET or TASC testing.
+The HiSET or TASC tests may be taken individually as well.
 You will receive your North Carolina HSE diploma when you successfully accomplish the computer-formatted North Carolina GED exam or the five tests of the TASC or HiSET exams.
 This document is recognized as equivalent to a high school diploma by virtually all U.S. businesses, government bodies, and colleges.